Arthur Russell

 Russell's profile rose in the 21st century owing to a series of musical releases (including collections of previously unreleased material) and biographical works.
 Several posthumous compilations of his music were released, including The World of Arthur Russell (2004) and Calling Out of Context (2004).
 The documentary Wild Combination: A Portrait of Arthur Russell was released in 2008.

 Early life

-Russell was born and raised in Oskaloosa, Iowa; his father was a former naval officer who eventually served as mayor of the town.
+Russell was born and raised in Oskaloosa, Iowa; his father was a former naval officer who eventually served as mayor of the small city.
 As a child and adolescent, he studied the cello and piano and began to compose his own music.
 When he was 18 he moved to San Francisco, where he lived in a Buddhist commune led by Neville G. Pemchekov Warwick.
 After earning his high school equivalency, he studied North Indian classical music at the Ali Akbar College of Music and Western composition part-time at the San Francisco Conservatory of Music.
 He met Allen Ginsberg, with whom he began to work, accompanying him on the cello as a soloist or in groups while Ginsberg sang or read his poetry.